fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 projects, with other people, or with the world.

-We will start this chapter looking at where to look for third-party plugins.
+We will start this lab looking at where to look for third-party plugins.

 Quite a few plugins are available, so there’s a decent chance someone has